students working with a brain prop.

 • Psychology (Sport and Exercise Perspectives)

 Are you fascinated by human behaviour and what influences it?
-Do you want to develop the skills and knowledge that will help you have a positive impact on society?
+Do you want to develop the skills and knowledge that will help you make a positive impact on society?

-Delve into the science behind human thought, emotions and behaviour and learn how psychology and psychologists can make a real contribution to world issues.
+Delve into the science behind human thought, emotions and behaviour and learn how psychology and psychologists can make a significant contribution to addressing real world issues.

-Choose to study one of our specialist pathways and you can tailor your studies in your preferred area of interest from year one.
-Follow the pathway throughout your studies and you'll graduate with a degree in you chosen specialism, e.g., BSc (Hons) Psychology (Forensic Perspectives).
+Choose to study one of our specialist pathways and tailor your studies in your preferred area of interest from year one.
+Follow the pathway throughout your studies and you'll graduate with a degree in your chosen specialism, e.g., BSc (Hons) Psychology (Forensic Perspectives).

 This course is subject to validation.
 You can still apply for this course while it is being approved.